rur/treetop/README.markdown

 ### Why was this created?

 Integrating a modern web UI with a server side application can be frustrating.
-When a single-page application ([SPA](https://en.wikipedia.org/wiki/Single-page_application)) is not an option, hybrid client & server templates are needed.
-This blurs the lines between conventional page navigation and data-driven components.
-Dual APIs have severe limitations that can cause maintenance headaches over time.

-Treetop is a prototype which aims to bridge this gap by extending the standard model of HTML page navigation with partials and fragments.
-This helps alleviate the need for client side components to fetch data from the server, instead context can be pushed via HTML in the conventional way.
+The single-page application approach ([SPA](https://en.wikipedia.org/wiki/Single-page_application)) is not always a good option.
+Treetop is a prototype which aims to extend the navigation model for multi-page apps with HTML partials and fragments.
+Insted of returning a full HTML page, the server can respond with 'updates' for the current web page.

-### No client configuration necessary
+#### No client configuration necessary

-A lightweight JS library is the only thing required on the client to facilitate in-page navigation.
-It is fairly unobtrusive and follows an 'opt in' activation principle.
-Configuration is not required.
-Bindings are available for custom components.
+A lightweight JS library is the only thing required for the browser to facilitate in-page navigation.
+It is designed not to get in the way if other JS components.

 See [Client Library](https://github.com/rur/treetop-client) for more information.

 ## How Treetop Requests Work